ciderapp/docs/docs/1.client/rpc.md

 Unless explicitly disabled within Cider, all API requests require a valid API token.
 You can generate this token, or turn off authentication, from the menu at **Settings -> Connectivity -> Manage External Application Access to Cider** within Cider.

-The generated token should be passed in the `apitoken` header of all requests.
+The generated token should be passed in the `apptoken` header of all requests.
 Do not prefix the token with `Bearer` or any other string; just pass the token by itself in the header.

 This token is not required if disabled within the settings menu.